SebOuellette/LiveBot/README.md

 ## Installation
 ### Release (recommended)

 To download a binary executable file, simply click on the latest [Release](../../releases) on the right side of the page, and download whichever zip or tar.gz file suits your needs.
 For example, if you use Windows, you should download the zip file that says "win32", if you use Linux, you will download the file that says "linux", and if you use macOS you will download the file that says "darwin".
 Once you download and decompress the file, just execute it as you would any other application.

-### From Source (unstable)
+### From Source

 LiveBot requires the [Node.js] JavaScript runtime to run.

 You can download the source with [Git] (and get updates easily) or you can download as a zipped (compressed) file from GitHub.
 If you wish to download as a zip file, GitHub provides a big green "Code" button which you can press to download the file.

+#### Step 1
 If you want to download with Git, a bash command to do so is found below:
 ```sh
 # with SSH (requires public key to be set)
 git clone "git@github.com:SebOuellette/LiveBot.git"